Choosing a Caterer | How to Hire the Right Coffee Caterer

 How do you transport your equipment?

 Professional catering equipment requires professional transportation.
 Commercial espresso machines are heavy, delicate, and expensive.
-A caterer who’s cramming equipment into a sedan or personal vehicle is cutting corners — and that usually means equipment that’s been banged around, improperly stored, or falling apart.
+A caterer who’s transporting equipment in a sedan or personal vehicle is cutting corners — and that usually means equipment that’s been banged around, improperly stored, or falling apart.
 If parts are hitting the floor during setup, they’re going in your drinks.

 check_circle